Call for Proposals

 How do I submit a proposal?

-Our guidelines for submitting proposals provide full details on the submission process.
 Proposals are submitted through an online system, and submitting your proposal simply requires you to complete the online submission form.
-Your proposal should indicate what your session or poster will be about and identify clear objectives and outcomes.
+Your proposal should indicate what your session will be about and identify clear objectives and outcomes.

 How does UKAT decide which proposals to accept?